ProbabilisticINT/Mininet-PINT/README.md

 `python topo_allocator.py 5`

 where 5 indicates that path tracing needs to be conducted on five switches.
+In our paper, we used N= 5, 36, 59.

 - Start Mininet.